Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Answer: His son.

-A high-level logic puzzle requiring careful step-by-step reasoning about family relationships—the same process used when analyzing organizational charts.
+A complex logic puzzle that requires careful step-by-step reasoning about family ties, similar to analyzing organizational charts.

 4. The Traveling Stamp (Lateral Thinking)